microsoft/hands-on-lab-redis/docs/workshop.md

 - Create a [fork][Repo-fork] of the repository from the **main** branch to help you keep track of your changes
 - To run the different labs, you have 2 options:
     - Use a devcontainer locally
-    - Use a Github Codespace
+    - Use a GitHub Codespace

 ### Use your own local environment